Worker cooperative: Worker satisfaction, trust, health and commitment

 According to a study drawing on a questionnaire from the population of the Italian province of Trento, worker cooperatives are the only form of enterprise that fosters social trust between employees.
 A survey conducted in Seoul suggests that in conventional firms, employees become less committed to their job as their work becomes more demanding; however, this was not the case in worker cooperatives.
 In the US, home health aides in worker cooperatives were significantly more satisfied with their jobs than in other agencies.
 A study from 2013 about home aid workers found that "Home health aides at the worker-owned, participative decision-making organization were significantly more satisfied with their jobs than those at other agencies."
 One 1995 study from the US also indicates that "employees who embrace an increased influence and participation in workplace decisions also reported greater job satisfaction" and a 2011 study in France found that worker-owned businesses "had a positive effect on workers' job satisfaction."
 One 2019 study indicates that "the impact on the happiness of workers is generally positive".

 Environment

 A 1995 analysis published in Ecological Economics suggests that "cooperatives will tend to use natural resource inputs more efficiently and will be less growth oriented than corporations."

-Definition of worker cooperative
+Definition

 Many definitions exist as to what qualifies as a workers' cooperative.
 CICOPA, the International Organisation of Industrial, Artisanal and Service Producers' Cooperatives, gives an 8-page definition in their World Declaration on Workers' Cooperatives, which was approved by the International Co-operative Alliance General Assembly in September 2005.
 Below is the section on the basic characteristics of workers' cooperatives: